Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction dated Wednesday, December 8th.
-The shares were sold at an average price of $282.35, for a total transaction of $1,411,750.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 15th.
+The shares were sold at an average price of $272.11, for a total value of $1,360,550.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Juan Andres also recently made the following trade(s):